mocaccinoOS/website/content/en/docs/Desktop/gaming.md

 $ sudo luet install kernel-modules/nvidia-drivers-lts

 ```
-For older cards we alos offer the 470 series:
+For older cards we also offer the 470 series:

 ```bash